ODIM-Project/ODIM/docs/README.md

 	To access the API endpoint using a REST client, do any one of the following:
     - Use IP address of the system where the resource aggregator is installed as {odim_host}.
-    - To use FQDN as {odim_host}, add the HPE Resource Aggregator for ODIM server certificate to the browser where REST client is launched.
+    - To use FQDN as {odim_host}, add the Resource Aggregator for ODIM server certificate to the browser where REST client is launched.

 	**NOTE:**
      Ensure that FQDN is provided in the `/etc/hosts` file or in the DNS server.